nickreynolds/credential-eip712/README.md

 * `yarn start` or VSCode Debugger (CMD + Shift + D) > Run `OpenAPI server`

 ## Usage
-* Add this plugin to your Veramo agent, with an `ethersjs Signer` object:
+* Add this plugin to your Veramo agent, with an `ethers.js Signer` object:

 ```
 import { createAgent, IResolver } from "@veramo/core";